julien-pal/node-red-contrib-grpc/README.md

 ## grpc-response node

-This node will be use to provide a reponse to the gRPC client that called our service.
+This node will be use to send the reponse to the gRPC client that called our service.
 It will send the content of the msg.payload using the msg.call to write the data.

 # Client Side

-Not implemented yet
+This package provides a node (grpc-call) for a client side implementation of a gRPC service.
+It will connect to a gRPC server according to the server configuration (grpc-server node) and call the method of the service configured on the node.

 [1]:https://nodered.org
 [2]:https://www.npmjs.com/package/grpc